charlesquick/AOG-Bogballe-Bridge/README.md

 - Create a virtual loopback adapter as per [this guide](https://web.archive.org/web/20221114092633/https://consumer.huawei.com/en/support/content/en-us00693656/).

 If you have a USB cell modem, the new virtual interface will take priority, despite it being non-routable.
-To fix this,
+To fix this:

 - Open `regedit` and navigate to `HKEY_LOCAL_MACHINE\Software\Microsoft\Wcmsvc`